JYang1997/Papers/README.md

 	3. Developed *W-TinyLFU* which is a optimized version of TinyLFU with LRU based eviction scheme.
 Multiple works show that *W-TinyLFU* tops out compare to many existing caching scheme. *W-TinyLFU* is implemented in **Caffeine**.
 	4. For skewed workloads and workloads with static distributions, the impact of eviction policy in caches with *TinyLFU* admission policy became marginal. <ins>They state that with even naive eviction scheme the cache perform similar to perfect-LFU. </ins> For dynamic distribution, the eviction policy does impact performance, but less profound compare to without admission policy.
 - **Notes and Implication**:
 	1. Sec 2.1, backed the idea that perfect-LFU is an "optimal" online policy when access distribution is static.
-And, the In-cache LFU performances
+And, the In-cache LFU performs noticeably worse than perfect  LFU due to its inaccurate frequency distribution.
 	2. This paper backed the idea that perfect-LFU

 ### Expire related solution